-Here are the conclusions based on the latest results of April 06th 2022:
+Here are the conclusions based on the latest results of April 13th 2022:

-- At the national level: a short term rapid increase is now only observed in a limited amount of areas, as the number of Fast increase areas reached its lowest level in 7 weeks.
-In the coming weeks, this tendency may induce a reduction of the areas positive to the longer trend indicator.
-This Increasing trend indicator is currently fulfilled for almost half of the areas covered by the wastewater surveillance. - At the regional level: only Brussels is still showing a steady Increasing trend, for more than 2 weeks. - At the provincial level: the Fast increase indicator is not fulfilled in any province.
-The Increasing trend indicator is fulfilled in 5 provinces: Brussels, Liège, Namur, Vlaams-Brabant, and West-Vlaanderen.
-In Brussels, the viral loads are steadily increasing since 18 days.
-The High circulation indicator is fulfilled in 3 provinces: Liège, Luxembourg, and West-Vlaanderen. - At the covered areas level: among the 40 areas covered1, the number of treatment plants belonging to the different indicators are 8 for the High circulation indicator, 4 for the "Fast increase" indicator, and 18 for the "Increasing trend" indicator. - An alerting situation is evidenced for the covered areas of Menen, Mouscron versant Espierres, and Turnhout as all three indicators are fulfilled. - The risk of underestimating the Omicron variant in wastewater was assessed to be negligible.
+- At the national level: This week again, a short term rapid increase is now only observed in a very limited amount of areas, as the number of Fast increase areas has reached its lowest level in 8 weeks.
+As hypothesised last week, this has induced a reduction in the number of covered areas positive to the longer trend indicator.
+The Increasing trend indicator is currently only fulfilled in 5 of the areas covered by the wastewater surveillance.
+Last week, 18 areas were increasing for more than 6 days.
+Overall, the wastewaters concentrations are decreasing. - At the regional level: All three indicators are not fulfilled in all three regions.
+The increasing trend observed in Brussels last week has stopped this week. - At the provincial level: Both the Fast increase and Increasing trend indicators are not fulfilled anymore in any province.
+Last week, the Increasing trend indicator was still fulfilled in 5 provinces. - At the covered areas level: among the 41 areas covered1, the number of treatment plants belonging to the different indicators are 13 for the High circulation indicator, 3 for the "Fast increase" indicator, and 5 for the "Increasing trend" indicator. - The risk of underestimating the Omicron variant in wastewater was assessed to be negligible.